cpjobling/eg-247-textbook/fourier_series/1/worksheet9.md

 #### Spectrum of 1kHz square wave

-Clearly showing peaks at fundamental, 1/3, 1/5, 1/7 and 1/9 at 3rd, 5th and 7th harmonic frequencies.
-Note for sawtooth, harmonics decline in amplitude as the reciprocal of the of harmonic number $n$.

 ![Spectrum of 1kHz sinewave.
 Note only odd harmonics present.](pictures/FFT_sqr.png "Spectrum of 1kHz square wave.
 Note only odd harmonics present.")

++++ {"slideshow": {"slide_type": "notes"}}

+Clearly showing peaks at fundamental, 1/3, 1/5, 1/7 and 1/9 at 3rd, 5th and 7th harmonic frequencies.
+Note for sawtooth, harmonics decline in amplitude as the reciprocal of the of harmonic number $n$.

 +++ {"slideshow": {"slide_type": "subslide"}}